dayachettri/odin-recipes/README.md

 # odin-recipes

-Website to showcase some of my favourite indian foods.
+Website to showcase some of my favourite indian dishes.